Frequently

 use cloth because it will eventually print throug the gel coat and ruin

 the exterior paint's finish.
-After the main shell is
+After the main shell

 laid, it is